sarahlim/ply-uist-2018/slides.md

 :::

-## Novices rely on [visual intuition]{style="color: blue;"}, but existing inspection tools do not support reasoning visually about unfamiliar code.
+## Novices rely on [visual intuition]{style="color: #0079ff;"}, but existing inspection tools do not support reasoning visually about unfamiliar code.

 . . .